This Captured Lightning® sculpture was created by injecting trillions of

-should be done outside or under a fume hood since the burning material quantity of smoke, sparks, and even small flames.
-Two nails or pins are into the wood with a gap of 4 - 12 inches.
+The experiment should be done outside since the burning material generates a large quantity of smoke, sparks, and small flames.
+You should always have a into the wood with a gap of 4 - 12 inches.

-The surface is then lightly sprayed or brushed (with HV power OFF!) with a saltwater or baking soda solution to make it partially conductive, and the high voltage source is connected to the two nails.
+The surface is then lightly sprayed or brushed (with HV power OFF!)

+with a saltwater or baking soda solution to make it partially conductive, and the high voltage source is connected to the two nails.
 Once high voltage is applied to the nails, carbonized paths begin to form near the nails.
 Accompanied by LOTS of smoke, they